Mark Smith, Chris O’Dell (ChrisAnn) and James Lewis

 Chris O’Dell (ChrisAnn) - biography

-Chris has been developing software with Microsoft technologies for nearly fourteen years.
-She currently works at Monzo helping to build the future of banking.
+Chris works at Monzo helping to build the future of banking.
+She has spent nearly fourteen years as a backend engineer, primarily with Microsoft technologies, but recently with Go on Monzo’s large microservices platform.
 She has led teams delivering highly available Web APIs, distributed systems and cloud based services.
-She has also led teams developing internal build and deployment tooling using the unconventional mix of .Net codebases onto AWS infrastructure.
-Chris promotes practices we know as Continuous Delivery, including TDD, version control, and Continuous Integration.
+She has also led teams developing internal build and deployment tooling with the goal of improving the developer’s experience.
+Chris promotes practices such as Continuous Delivery, including TDD, version control, and Continuous Integration.

 James Lewis - biography